-Due to Covid-19 / Coronavirus we have temporarily switched over our donations to Direct Relief, Feeding America, and the American Nurses Foundation.
+We have temporarily switched over our donations to Black Lives Matter, Direct Relief, Feeding America.
 You can find out more about our Coronavirus response here.

 Don't you just love charity?
 Well I think they're pretty cool and do a lot to help, so that is why 3% of all our orders is donated to charity.
 With no additional contribution from you, just by placing an order 3% of your cart value gets donated.
 Just like that, you support one or three charities of your choice.

 How does it work?
 On the cart page, (before checkout) below your lovely items you will have the option to choose if your donation gets split amongst all three charities evenly, or goes to one charity you support the most.
 It's a small donation from you with every order but together we can make a big impact.